stefansonski/dotfiles/README.md

    the build is failing, see the README of YouCompleteMe.
 1. To use powerline, install the powerline package on your system and adapt the last line in the `zshrc` to the path of the zsh powerline bindings.
+1. To use the solarized colors in gnome-terminal, run `./install.sh` in the submodule-folder _gnome-terminal/gnome-terminal-colors-solarized_.
+1. For dircolors with solarized colors, nothing needs to be done, if the cloned directory is named dotfiles and is placed in `$HOME` otherwise the corresponding line in `zshrc` needs to be adapted.